RaileanuVlad/GameRay/README.md

 # GameRay-Backend

 Backend api that interacts with the database and sends information to the frontend.
+University project.